 Want to rent a car with a debit card?
-It's possible, but you need to meet certain conditions, which are in place precisely because rental car companies would much rather that you use a credit card.
+Consider heading to Dollar or Thrifty.
+Those two firms just changed their policy and have made it much easier to rent a car with a debit card.
+At other major firms, it's still possible, but you need to meet certain conditions, which are in place precisely because rental car companies would much rather that you use a credit card.

 So why do rental car companies want you to pay with a credit card?
 In a nutshell, because it's less risky for them.